rafal-szypulka/b2m-nodejs-v2/docs/monitoring.md

   next()
 })
 ```
-After you complete code changes, start the local application instance:
+After you complete code changes, rebuild your app container:

 ```
-cd ~/b2m-nodejs/src
+cd ~/b2m-nodejs-v2/lab-3
-npm start server.js
+docker-compose down
+docker-compose build
+docker-compose up -d
 ```

-Run a couple of transactions by refreshing the URL: `http://localhost:3001/checkout`
+Run a couple of transactions by refreshing the URL: `http://<your-hostname>:3003/checkout`

-Use browser to access `http://localhost:3001/metrics` to verify exposed metrics.
-Output should be similar to:
+Use browser to access `http://<your-hostname>:3003/metrics` to verify exposed metrics.
+The output should be similar to:

 ```
 (...)